 Head & Neck Pain

-Some patients have fibromyalgia or other myofascial pain syndromes.
+Moreover, some patients have fibromyalgia or other myofascial pain syndromes.
 Neck pain resulting in tight muscles and muscle spasms can lead to headaches, as many of the muscles attach to the base of the skull.
 The occipital nerves are located at the base of the skull and can cause pain in the head, which may radiate to the face.
 Some patients have an early form of a muscle spasm condition called cervical dystonia, which can lead to abnormal head/neck posture and considerable pain.

 Some patients will describe pain radiating into the shoulder blades and mid back area.
 If the nerve inflammation is significant, patients may experience pain, numbness, and even weakness in the arms and/or hands.
 An MRI, CT, or NCS/EMG may be necessary to determine the source of pain and optimal treatment better.